Scorched Peanut Bar: Marketing

-The product was promoted as "The Hard Bar" and was advertised using sexually suggestive and masculine imagery.
-One example of this suggestive advertising is a 1980s television commercial involving a rugged looking lumberjack felling and then straddling a tree and unsheathing a Scorched Peanut Bar on his thigh.
-An attractive female companion arrives and places her hand on the tree he is straddling.
-The ad attracted criticism and was subsequently replaced with a less controversial one.
+The product was promoted as "Scorched Peanut Bar, the hard bar" in the 1980s and was advertised using sexually suggestive and masculine imagery.
+One television commercial during this time involved a lumberjack felling a tree, then straddling it and unsheathing a Scorched Peanut Bar on his thigh.
+A female companion arrives and places her hand on the tree he is straddling, and his thigh.
+By 1990, the bar had reached top 5 in national sales in Australia.

-In 2021, Cooks Confectionery manufactured a 250g tub of Scorched Peanut Bites for discount retailer The Reject Shop.
+In 2021, Cooks Confectionery newly manufactured a 250g tub of Scorched Peanut Bites for discount retailer The Reject Shop.